 Section 1: Number and Qualifications

-The governing body of the library is composed of 7 or more members; a minimum of 5 members to be by self perpetuation of the Board of Trustees and an additional two may be filled by municipal appointment of the Board of Selectmen of the town of Plainfield.
-Trustees shall serve without compensation and may be reimbursed for their actual and necessary expenses incurred in their performance of library business.
+The governing body of the library is composed of 5 or more members; a minimum of 3 members to be by self-perpetuation of the Board of Trustees and two may be filled by municipal appointment of the Board of Selectmen of the town of Plainfield.
+Trustees shall serve without compensation but may be reimbursed for their actual and necessary expenses incurred in their performance of library business.
 No member of the library staff or his or her immediate family shall be eligible to serve as a trustee.

 Section 2: Term of Office

 The term of office for trustees shall be:

 A. For a self-perpetuating member, staggered terms of five years, for no more than 10 years, elected at the annual meeting of the Board of Trustees of the Cutler Memorial Library.